oom22/Flutter-Supabase-Expenses-Trackingg-App/README.md

 ## ✨ Bonus Section

 - Implemented **Dropdown filtering** connected directly to Bloc state  and shows the only available categories based on the recepies added
+- Used Enum With Categories for Better Selection
 - Clean UI for recipe details using **ExpansionTiles** for ingredients and steps